Eclipse1979/leaflet-conditionalLayer/README.md

 A layer that does not show any more than a certain amount of markers visible in the viewport.
 To be used when encountering performance probleme due to an important quantity of markers in the map.

 Check out the [Demo](http://eclipse1979.github.io/Leaflet.ConditionalLayer/example/leaflet-conditionalLayer2.html).
-Note that on this page, there are more than 40 000 circles.
+Note that on this page there are more than 40 000 circles.

 ## Using Leaflet-ConditionalLayer :